 I have met so many bloggers and people within the media.
 Those that stand out to me and are the most successful, are the ones whose confidence and personality shine through.
 So, it’s really not all about the way you look.

 We really need to try to empower each other, instead of putting others down because they are different.
 It’s the feeling of being inadequate is something that can really drag us down and it has a stifling effect.
 It can stop us from doing things as small as going out with the girls, to something as life changing as pursuing our dreams.

-I remember reading an article recently that asked a group of older people who were on their death beds, what there biggest regret was?
+I remember reading an article recently that asked a group of older people who were on their death beds, what their biggest regret was?
 The answers were overwhelmingly the same.
 Their biggest regret was not going after their dreams and worrying what other people thought of them.

-Body confidence and confidence in your self in general is so important.
+Body confidence and confidence in yourself in general is so important.
 It allows us to live our relatively short lives to the fullest.
 You are beautiful, and you are valued for who you are right now.

 What are my top tips for feeling body confident?

 Try to work out, not to loose weight but more because the ‘feel good’ factor will help you to feel positive about yourself.